The coinage of Apollonia and Dyrrhachium:

 Contents of this page

 All Dyrrhachian silver coinages are tackled with in a recently published monograph by Albana Meta, based on her 2013 doctorial thesis.
 This is a huge work that has been the most elaborate publication covering the entire Dyrrhachian silver coinage.
 The catalogue and the plates are the most valuable parts of the book.
-Almost all coins listed are shown on the plates; several from so far unpublished collections (Berlin, Paris, Tirana) or from collections, which do not show photos of each piece (like the British Museum or Vienna collections).
+Almost all coins listed are shown on the plates; several from so far unpublished collections (Berlin, Paris, Tirana) and many others from published collections, beyond those few displayed in the book (like the British Museum or Vienna collections).
 Below I review only the chapters on the cow/calf type drachms in detail.

 The numerous coin pictures helped me clarify the authenticity of certain rare name combinations for my database.
-On the other hand, while she did not publish emissions unknown to me, but I miss nearly 70 of 434 name combinations I recorded and regard authentic.
-Many of these have actually been published here and there; or hide in important museum collections not seen by her (Budapest, St. Petersburg, Zagreb).
+On the other hand, while she did not publish emissions unknown to me, I miss around 100 (23%) from a total of 434 name combinations I recorded and regard authentic.
+Many of these have actually been published here and there or hide in important museum collections unseen by her (Budapest, St. Petersburg, Zagreb).
 Among the coins not listed in Meta's book there are seven obverse names, without which her catalogue and chronology is rather incomplete (that is, around 8% missing of those persons, who, according her, would determine the time of the issue): ΑΓΑΘΟΚΛΗΣ, ΑΛΕΚΚΑΣ, ΑΝΔΡΟΝΙΚΟΣ, ΔΑΜΑΤΡΙΟΣ, ΓΕΝΘΙΟΣ, ΚΟΜΩΝ, ΛΕΑΜΗΔΗΣ.
-Awkwardly, except the first two, the others are listed in Ceka's books.
+Awkwardly, except the first two, the other five are listed in Ceka's books.
 Why were these omitted from her book?
 I have started to put, and if time allows, illustrate more and more of these missing emissions in the tables in the chapter of the Dyrrhachian issues.